What’s the real difference between Hard and Super Hard

 - combos begin forming,

-then the Hard level is on a good track and continuing makes sense.
+then the level is developing correctly and continuing makes sense.

 When it’s better to wait on a Hard level